Sue: Ooh, new title sequence.

 Me: It’s Mafioso.

-Pangol intends to raise an army with his re-creation generator, and the Doctor intends to stop him.
+Pangol hopes to raise an army with the re-creation generator, and the Doctor intends to stop him.

-Sue: He’ll **** it up and turn into Peter Davison!
+Sue: He’ll **** it up and turn into Peter Davison with any luck.

-Sue: I like their helmets.
-Its design reminds me of the Cylons from Battlestar.
+Sue: The helmet design reminds me of the Cylons from Battlestar Galactica.
 Actually, some of the ideas in this – like the army of identical replicas – is very Battlestar as well.
-Everyone is ripping off Doctor Who!
+Everybody is ripping off Doctor Who!